Skip to content

 Storage Interfaces

-The engine uses three interfaces for pluggable storage:
+The engine uses four interfaces for pluggable storage:

 WorkflowStore